com-lihaoyi/scalatags/Readme.md

 )
 ```

 In Scalatags, each attribute has an associated value which can be used to set it.
-This example shows you the `onclick` and `href` attributes.
+This example shows you set the `onclick` and `href` attributes with the `:=` operator.

 The common HTML attributes all have static values to use in your fragments.
 This keeps things concise and statically checked.
 However, inevitably you'll want to set some attribute which isn't in the initial list defined by Scalatags.
 This can be done with the `.attr` method that Scalatags adds to Strings: